-1. Create a safe, balanced, and coordinated multi-modal transportation system to accommodate the current and future needs of Swartz Creek.
+1. Create a safe, balanced, and coordinated multi-modal transportation system to accommodate the current and future needs of Swartz Creek

 Vehicular travel currently dominates as the mode of transportation in Swartz Creek.
 The condition of city streets has been a primary concern for the community in recent years, leading to the development of the 20 Year Paving Program Capital Improvement Plan.
 Golf carts have risen in popularity recently, and will require further investigation for best practices integrating within the larger transportation system.
-Within the city, public transit is available through a curb-to-curb service called "Your Ride", which serves as a branch of the county-wide Mass Transportation Authority (MTA).
+Within the City, public transit is available through a curb-to-curb service called "Your Ride", which serves as a branch of the county-wide Mass Transportation Authority (MTA).

 Non-motorized transportation in Swartz Creek is limited but expanding.
-The city provides bike lanes and an off-street path on Morrish Road south of I-69, as well as Miller Road between Seymour and Elms, extending to Elms Park.
-Through the adoption of the Parks and Recreation Plan in 2013, and the City's acquisition of property along Swartz Creek, the city is placing priority on non-motorized travel for its residents and visitors in the future.
-An additional 3 miles of Genessee Valley Trails are planned for construction and a safe routes to schools program will be implemented in the next 2 years.
+The City provides bike lanes and an off-street path on Morrish Road south of I-69, as well as Miller Road between Seymour and Elms, extending to Elms Park.
+Through the adoption of the Parks and Recreation Plan in 2013, and the City's acquisition of property along Swartz Creek, the City is placing priority on non-motorized travel for its residents and visitors in the future.
+One additional mile of the Genesee Valley Trail Extension will be added in 2022.
+An additional mile of Safe Routes to School path is expected to be constructed in 2023.